🌋 Kīlauea Eruption Status

 📋 Activity Summary

-- ▸Kīlauea is currently paused, another fountaining episode is likely
+- ▸Kīlauea is currently paused, but another fountaining episode is likely

-- ▸Rapid return of inflationary tilt and glow from vents observed
+- ▸Rapid return of inflationary tilt and strong glow observed

 Full USGS analysis